 Analysis and Test Results

-We bought and performed side-by-side testing for all of the products in this review.
-Each product was considered as a stand-alone product and how it compared to the competition.
+We bought and performed side-by-side testing for all of the thermometers in this review.
+Each option was considered as a stand-alone contender and for how it compared to the other products in the review.

 Ease of Use

-A great thermometer should be easy to use for both you and your little one.
-If you can't figure it out or it isn't easy to operate or hold, then it isn't likely to offer accurate results.
-If it causes discomfort or takes too long, it could be a struggle with babies who are too young to understand holding still.
-We tested each product for how easy it was to take the temperature, how simple the user interface was, and whether or not the process is likely to cause discomfort for your baby or result in crying.
-Ideally, most parents would love to get a temperature swiftly, and without disturbing their baby—no need to wake a sleeping child who might already be feeling yucky and having trouble sleeping.
+A great thermometer should be easy to use for you and your little one.
+If it isn't easy to operate or hold, then it isn't likely to offer accurate results.
+If it causes discomfort or takes too long, it could be a struggle with younger babies who may struggle to hold still.
+We test each competitor for how easy it is to take the temperature, how simple the user interface is, and whether or not the process is likely to cause discomfort for your baby or result in upset.
+Ideally, most parents want to take a temperature swiftly, and without disturbing their baby— no reason to wake a sleeping child who might be feeling yucky and already having trouble sleeping.

-As may of the thermometers in this review have quick guides and more in-depth manuals, we strongly encourage parents to read the entire manual cover-to-cover to ensure you have all of the information, restrictions, and tips required to ensure accurate readings.
-We were surprised by much of what we read and feel the important information parents need is often hidden deep in the manual instead of being presented in the beginning.
+As may of the thermometers in this lineup have quick-start guides and more in-depth manuals, we strongly recommend parents read the entire manual cover-to-cover to ensure you have all of the information, restrictions, and tips required to ensure accurate readings.
+We were surprised by much of what we read and feel the important information parents need is shockingly hidden deep in the manual instead of being presented in the beginning.
 You must follow all of the tips to ensure accurate readings.

-Luckily, newer technology has seen a rise in thermometers that never need to touch a person to do their job.
-Alternatively, others work with a simple in the ear or swipe across the forehead; something many children will sleep right through.
-Long gone are the days of rectal only temperature taking.
-However, your pediatrician may demand it if your little one is on the edge of the potential need for medical intervention or is under 8 months old.
-For this reason, you may need to stock two different types of thermometers to cover your bases (more on this under Accuracy below).
+Newer technology has seen a rise in thermometers that never need to touch a person to do their job, more or less.
+Alternatively, others work with a moment in the ear or swipe across the forehead; something many children will sleep right through.
+Long gone are the days of rectal only temperature taking (whew!).
+However, your pediatrician may demand a rectal temperature if your little one is on the edge of the potential need for medical intervention or is under 8 months old.
+For this reason, you should stock two different types of thermometers to cover your bases (more on this under Accuracy below).

 The Braun ThermoScan has an ergonomic shape with only two buttons to manage, and one is the on/off button.
 While it comes with a book of information rivaled only by 80s style VCR instructions, the Braun is simple to use with a minimal number of child-involved steps and short duration for taking the temperature.
-The Vicks thermometer is also easy to use with only one step, but it isn't easy for little ones who will need to hold still or keep a thermometer under their tongue or other places until a readout is achieved (about 5 seconds or less in our tests).
-This thermometer use is oral, rectal, or under the arm, and all three will require patience on your child's part, which may not be in the cards with a sick and fussy baby.
-However, as many pediatricians require rectal temperatures for infants under six months, you both may need to suffer a little no matter what.
+The Vicks thermometer is also easy to use with only one step, but it isn't easy for little ones who will need to hold still or keep a thermometer under their tongue or other places until a readout is achieved (less than 2-5 seconds in our tests).
+This thermometer works in oral, rectal, or under the arm locations, and all require patience on your child's part, which may not be in the cards with a sick and fussy baby.
+However, as many pediatricians require rectal temperatures for infants under six to eight months, you both may need to suffer a little no matter what.

 Accuracy is critical when it comes to temperature taking, especially for babies under six months, where one degree can make the difference between a doctor's call and a hospital visit.
 For older children, this may be less crucial.
-Still, you need to be able to rely on your thermometer to be accurate consistently every time you need to use it.
+Still, you need to be able to rely on your thermometer to be accurate consistently every time.
 In our testing, we discovered than the infrared technology shared by the majority of the competition is fraught with the potential for inaccurate readings.